JacobJeppesen/PublicSectorConsultancy/potato_nematode_predictor/notebooks/PotatoNematodePredictor.md

 import seaborn as sns; sns.set() import matplotlib.pyplot as plt

+import matplotlib as mpl
+from mpl_toolkits.mplot3d import Axes3D
+import matplotlib.pyplot as plt from matplotlib import cm from matplotlib.ticker import LinearLocator, FormatStrFormatter import numpy as np mpl.style.use('seaborn')

 from pathlib import Path
 from zipfile import ZipFile
 from tqdm.autonotebook import tqdm